 Renting a Car

-Rental cars are exempt from any driving restriction and most car rental agencies are operating.
+Rental cars are exempt from Costa Rica COVID-19 driving restrictions and most car rental agencies are operating.
 Our partner, Adobe Rent a Car is operating (get our car rental discount and reader benefits in the link).
 Some agencies may only be operating select office locations.

 Public buses are running throughout the country and masks are required at all times when inside the bus and when waiting at a bus stop.
 All long routes are operating like normal.
 Buses are not allowed to have passengers on foot, they only allow seated passengers.